audiolabs/PESQ/README.md

 # Correctness

-The correctness is verified by running samples in audio folder.
+The correctness is verified by running samples in the audio folder.

 PESQ computed by this code in wideband mode is    1.5128041505813599 ~~1.0832337141036987~~ [due to Corrigendum 2]